kasperjunge/kasperjunge.github.io/posts/2025/0_ablog_github_pages_setup.rst

    def deploy():

-      # Get the path to the build directory
+      # 1. Get the path to the build directory
       build_path = str((Path(__file__).parent / "docs").resolve())

-      # Build the blog
+      # 2. Build the blog
       subprocess.run("uv run ablog build -w docs", shell=True)

-      # Commit the blog updates
+      # 3. Commit the blog updates
       subprocess.run("git add .", shell=True)
       subprocess.run('git commit -m "update blog"', shell=True)

-      # Deploy the blog to GitHub pages
+      # 4. Deploy the blog to GitHub pages
       subprocess.run(
          f"uv run ablog deploy --github-branch main -w {build_path} -g kasperjunge -p {build_path}", shell=True
       )

+      # 5. Push the updates to the repository
+      subprocess.run("git push", shell=True)

    if __name__ == "__main__":
       deploy()

+Here's what the script does:

+1. Gets the path to the build directory.
+2. Runs ablog's CLI command `ablog build` to build the blog.
+The `-w docs` flag tells ablog to build the blog in a directory named `docs/`.
+3. Commits the repository changes to Git.
+4. Runs ablog's CLI command `ablog deploy` to deploy the blog to GitHub Pages.
+The `--github-branch main` flag tells ablog to deploy to the `main` branch.
+If not specified, it will try to use `master`.
+The `-g kasperjunge` flag tells ablog to deploy to the repository `kasperjunge/kasperjunge.github.io`.
+The `-p docs` flag tells ablog to deploy the `docs/` directory.
+5. Pushes the updates to the repository.
+(Actually, this step should be carried out by the `ablog deploy` command, but it doesn’t always work for me, so I added this step.)

+Now you can go to your repository and see that a set of GitHub Actions has been invoked to deploy your blog to GitHub Pages.
+When they're done, you should be able to see your blog at `https://<username>.github.io`.

+And that's it!

+I plan to adjust the theme and design of the blog and also set up Google Analytics to track analytics on the blog in the future.
+When I do that, I will update this post to explain how I did it.
+For now, I will end it here.
+I hope you got it to work!
+If not, feel free to reach out to me.